MicrosoftDocs/winrt-api/windows.services.store/storeapplicense_skustoreid.md

 # Windows.Services.Store.StoreAppLicense.SkuStoreId

 ## -description
-Gets the Store ID of the licensed app SKU from the Windows Store catalog.
+Gets the Store ID of the licensed app SKU from the Microsoft Store catalog.

 ## -property-value
-The Store ID of a the licensed app SKU from the Windows Store catalog.
+The Store ID of a the licensed app SKU from the Microsoft Store catalog.

 ## -remarks